 There is nothing quite like the smells of autumn.
 The smells that remind you of home and comfort.
 The smells that remind you of crisp, cool, foggy mornings, of family gatherings, baking, hot cider, feasts, roaring fires, warm sweaters, scarves, and lighthearted laughter.

 For me, it's the most wonderful time of the year.
 It's the time of year that makes me feel all giddy inside.
-'Tis wonderful indeed the season of leggings, oversize sweaters, scarves and knee-high boots!
+'Tis wonderful indeed, the season of leggings, oversized sweaters, scarves, and knee-high boots!
 To curl up on a cold morning with a steaming cup and a good book.
 Ah, yes, paradise!

 Ingredients You'll Need